ITMT-430/Team-3-Install-Scripts/README.md

 If you want to download the script and run it that way, you can download the "deploy-environment.sh" script.
 Please note that running the script by any other means than the command above *should* work, but it has not been tested, and is not supported.

+###This script *will* make changes to your computer.
+  1. This script will install euca2ools
+  2. This script will walk you through giving it the authorizations that it needs to connect to the new instances and configure them.